-1.6 Key engagement activities have been undertaken by the ECNF.
-For more information on each of these events please see the Consultation Statement.
+1.6 Figure 2 identifies key engagement activities undertaken by the ECNF to date.
+For more information on each of these events please see the attached Consultation Statement in Appendix 6.
 The engagement that has taken place has greatly informed this Neighbourhood Plan by providing a community-led approach to the values, objectives and policies brought forward.
 ECNF has been in regular communication with Rossendale Borough Council throughout the preparation of the Neighbourhood Plan including multiple meetings.